yonglin-wang/spacecraft-crash-predictor/README.md

 This project aims to build a classifier that predicts potential spacecraft crashes in advance, based on the time series of the subject's control and status in a pre-defined window.

-This work is part of a project accepted by NASA/TRISH's GoForLaunch program, with a greater aim to enhance human performance in space flights and postural balancing tasks.
-For details, see [Dr. Vimal's project description and research roadmap](https://sites.google.com/view/vivekanandpandeyvimal/research_2/current-research?authuser=0#h.on5o56f1ne5m).
-The project is the collaboration between the Neuroscience and CS departments at Brandeis University.

 # Requirements

 ## General Package Requirement